absolunet/docs-node-ioc/src/docs/02_architecture/03_service-provider/en.md

 - AppServiceProvider
 - RouteServiceProvider

-The grammar used to include those files are made such as you can either fill a resolvable module, an absolute path or a relative path fro the base path of the application, prefixed by `@/`.
+The grammar used to include those files is made such as you can either fill a resolvable module, an absolute path or a relative path fro the base path of the application, prefixed by `@/`.

 ```yaml
 # config/app.yaml